 What are the types of dentures?

-A partial denture is a prosthesis that replaces single or multiple missing teeth.
-It uses both tooth and tissue support to aid in retention.
+A partial denture is used to replace single or multiple missing teeth.
+It uses both your remaining natural teeth and gum tissues for support.

 Complete denture